Macleod (provincial electoral district)

 Macleod was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1905 to 1993.

 History

-The Macleod electoral district was one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta joining Confederation in September 1905.
-The district was carried over from the territorial Macleod electoral district which returned a single member to the Legislative Assembly of the Northwest Territories from 1885 to 1905.
-Frederick W. A. G. Haultain the former Premier of the Northwest Territories until 1905 and incumbent in the Northwest Territories Macleod district chose contest the South Qu'Appelle electoral district for a seat in the Legislative Assembly of Saskatchewan.
-Malcolm McKenzie a lawyer who had lived in Fort Macleod and previously worked with Haultain was elected the first representative of the Macleod district.
+The Macleod electoral district was one of the original 25 electoral districts contested in the 1905 Alberta general election after Alberta became a province in September 1905.
+The district was carried over from the territorial Macleod electoral district that had returned a single member to the Legislative Assembly of the North-West Territories from 1885 to 1905.
+In 1905 Frederick W. A. G. Haultain, the former Premier of the North-West Territories until 1905 and the Macleod member in the North-West Territories Assembly, chose to contest the South Qu'Appelle electoral district for a seat in the Legislative Assembly of Saskatchewan.
+Malcolm McKenzie, a lawyer who had lived in Fort Macleod and previously worked with Haultain, was elected the first representative of the Macleod provincial district.

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

 The Macleod electoral district was abolished in the 1993 electoral district re-distribution when it was merged with Pincher Creek-Crowsnest to form the Pincher Creek-Macleod electoral district.